 The nutrient essentials for high-quality hydropower are divided into major groups:

-Macro Nutrition - Key nutritional elements that the plant consumes in large quantities: nitrogen (N), phosphorus (P), potassium (K)
+Macro Nutrition - Nutritional elements that the plant needs in large quantities: nitrogen (N), phosphorus (P), potassium (K)

 Sub nutrition - Secondary nutritional elements that the plant needs in medium quantities: magnesium (Mg), calcium (Ca), sulfur (S)